JohnEdwardJennings/cs429h-final/fourier-test/README.md

-This directory contains two files used for white-box testing and tinkering with parameters of the Fourier transform predictor:
+This directory contains three files used for white-box testing and tinkering with parameters of the Fourier transform predictor:
 * fourier-test: white-box testing code; prints the final amplitudes at each frequency as well as the prediction pattern and overall accuracy
 * double-fourier-test: similar to fourier-test, but works with a combined cosine and sine Fourier series (fourier-test works with only a cosine series)
+* fourier-test-data: similar to fourier-test, but prints the data in a more concise format

 It also contains a variant of the main IPC1 script that specifically runs the Fourier transform predictor.